-Our main progress is that have found the battlefield at Witok and received 3 items of art that will help us tell the story.
+Our main progress is that we have found the battlefield at Witok and received 3 items of art that will help us tell the story.
 The art includes Japanese troops driving cattle, Dakotas dropping supplies, and General Slim making parachutes from Jute.
 We are also now working with Japanese translators and thus getting many new insights.

 Historical Context.
 Shenam Ridge carries the road from Moreh/Tamu to Pallel on the Imphal Plain.
 As such it was the central of three main axis of the Japanese advance onto Imphal.
 Continue reading “Some Photos from Shenam Ridge”